han678/CalibWeightedRisk/README.md

-This repository contains the code for the paper **"Revisiting Reweighted Risk for Calibration: AURC, Focal Loss, and Inverse Focal Loss"** [[arxiv](https://arxiv.org/pdf/2505.23463)].
+This repository contains the code for the paper **"Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss"** [[arxiv](https://arxiv.org/pdf/2505.23463)].

 #### Key Dependencies